Rodgers + Hammerstein's Cinderella (Beane musical): Act I

-Madame's cottage is a whirl of activity as the stepmother and stepsisters prepare for the ball.
-They leave Ella behind, but Jean-Michel arrives to argue that Prince Topher needs to know more about the people of his kingdom.
-He teases Ella that she should put on a pretty gown and tell Topher that times are about to change.
-Crazy Marie jokes with Ella about how life could be better ("In My Own Little Corner" (reprise) / "Fol-De-Rol").
-Marie reveals herself to be Ella's Fairy Godmother and transforms a pumpkin and animals into a carriage with a footman and a driver; she turns Ella's rags into a beautiful gown ("Impossible").
-She sends Ella to the ball with one caveat – the magic will expire at the stroke of midnight ("It's Possible").
+The cottage is a whirl of activity as Madame and stepsisters prepare for the ball.
+Sebastian plans with Madame to steer the Prince to select Gabrielle as his bride.
+They leave Ella behind, but Jean-Michel arrives to argue that Prince Topher needs to know more about his people.
+He teases Ella that she should put on a ball gown and tell Topher about the problems.
+Crazy Marie jokes with Ella about how life could be better ("In My Own Little Corner" (reprise)).
+Marie reveals herself to be Ella's Fairy Godmother and transforms a pumpkin and animals into a carriage with a footman and a driver.
+She turns Ella's rags into a beautiful gown with Venetian glass slippers ("Impossible") and warns Ella that the magic will expire at the stroke of midnight ("It's Possible").

-The ball features magnificent dancing ("Gavotte").
-Ella enters in her white ballgown, but no one recognizes her.
-Her kindness and sense of fairness fascinate Prince Topher, and their song becomes a grand waltz ("Ten Minutes Ago" / "Waltz for a Ball").
+At the ball, the Prince dances with all the young women but finds them lacking ("Gavotte").
+Ella arrives in her white ballgown and mask, hiding her identity.
+She transforms Sebastian's cynical contest of ridicule into one of joy and kindness, fascinating Topher ("Ten Minutes Ago"), and their dance of instant attraction becomes a grand waltz.
+Ella and the Prince kiss ("Cinderella Waltz"/"Ten Minutes Ago" (reprise)).
 Too soon, the clock begins to strike midnight.
-Ella had just enough time to tell the Prince that all is not well in his domain.
-She races down the stairs and trips, losing a shoe, but she quickly retrieves it and dashes off.
+Ella has just enough time to tell the Prince that all is not well in his domain.
+She races down the steps and loses a shoe but quickly retrieves it and dashes off, leaving the shocked Prince to wonder who she is.